The Way of Saint James

 A thrilling route

 Some people are inspired by an interest in culture, others do it out of a spiritual conviction, yet others love the chance of adventure or approach it as a personal challenge… but whatever your reason, the Way of Saint James offers an original and different way of sightseeing in northern Spain.
 Come and find out why.
 You'll discover a wealth of monuments, charming towns and villages, spectacular natural attractions…

 This is the most popular route.
 It begins in the Pyrenees and has two variants depending on where you choose to enter: Roncesvalles (through Navarre) or Somport (through Aragon).
 Both routes meet in the town of Puente la Reina, and then continue on through the territories of La Rioja and Castile-León towards Galicia.

-This route was first used by the pilgrims in order to avoid travelling through the territories occupied by the Muslims in the Middle Ages.
-The greatest attraction is its landscape, as a large part runs along the coastline against a backdrop of mountains, and overlooking the Cantabrian Sea.
+This route was first used by the pilgrims to avoid travelling through the territories occupied by the Muslims in the Middle Ages.
+The greatest attraction is its landscape, as a large part runs along the coastline against a backdrop of mountains, and overlooks the Cantabrian Sea.
 When you get to Oviedo, you can either take the alternative Northern Route or the Primitive Route.